pdfo/pdfo/README_py_win.txt

 0.1.
 Install Python (either version 3.0 and onwards, 3.7 and earlier) according to https://www.python.org .
 Note that the Python installed from the Microsoft Store may not work.
-In addition, the version of Python has to be compatible with the Intel Fortran compiler; otherwise, Python may complain about missing dll.
+In addition, the version of Python has to be compatible with the Intel Fortran compiler; otherwise, Python may complain of missing dll.

 0.2.
 Install the latest version of SciPy.
 See https://www.scipy.org/install.html .
 Then NumPy will be installed by default.
 NumPy provides F2PY.